DevOps-Team-1-2022/DevOps-Team-1-2022/README.md

 This is the profile readme of DevOps Oct2022 Team 1.
 It details the roles of the team members as well as the scrum and development processes that we adhere to.

 ## Team Members & Roles
+All team members will have to partake in development work
 | Name | Role | Description |
 |---|---|---|
-Dong En | Scrum Master | Facilitate scrum processes and enforces scrum practises Wen Kang | Lead Developer | Facilitate scrum processes and enforces scrum practises Vernon | Quality Assurance | Test Cases for component and above level tests Lincoln | Quality Assurance | Test Cases for component and above level tests Balqis | Developer | Development and more development
+Dong En | Scrum Master | Facilitate scrum processes and enforces scrum practises Wen Kang | Lead Developer | Design software architecture and technical requirements Vernon | Quality Assurance | Test Cases for component and above level tests Lincoln | Quality Assurance | Test Cases for component and above level tests Balqis | Developer | Development and more development